 Clare’s teaching is principally with part-time doctoral of business administration students, supervising their international action research projects, and supporting them to become scholarly practitioners.
 She has previously led leadership development and executive education for a range of public and private sectors organisations.

-Olga is an active member of the Academy of Management, where the Management Education & Development division (MED) is her primary home.
-She served as the division’s Secretary for two years and currently serves as the division’s elected Research Coordinator, responsible for identifying best research in management education and development.
-She has also reviewed for a wide range of journals, including Academy of Management Learning & Education, Management Teaching Review and British Journal of Management, and has been a conference reviewer for the Academy of Management since 2010, receiving multiple outstanding reviewer awards.
+Olga is an active member of the Academy of Management, where Management Education & Development division is her primary home.
+She was the MED division’s Secretary and the division’s elected Research Coordinator, serving two years in each role.
+She currently serves on an Editorial Review Board of British Journal of Management and has been an active reviewer for a wide range of journals, including Academy of Management Learning & Education, Research Policy, and Management Teaching Review.
+She won an Outstanding Reviewer Award from the Academy of Management Learning & Education and multiple outstanding conference reviewer awards from the Academy of Management.

 April Wright is Professor of Organisation Studies at Warwick Business School, University of Warwick (faculty page).
 Her primary research interests are focused on understanding the processes by which institutions are changed, maintained and disrupted, with a particular interest in professions and professional work.
 Her research in management education has focused on threshold concept learning and evidence-based management.
 She has published in leading international journals, including Administrative Science Quarterly, Academy of Management Journal, Journal of Business Venturing, Organizational Research Methods, and British Journal of Management.
 April’s work in management education has been published in Academy of Management Learning & Education, Management Learning, and Journal of Management Education.